zelongjiang123/Database-Ebay-dataloading/README.md

 ## Project overview:

-A fairly large volume of data downloaded from the eBay web site and stored in JSON files is provided.
-JSON is a model primarily used to store semi-structured data.
-It has become increasingly popular in recent years, and, for now, you can treat it as just another type of data that is straightforward to read.
-In this project, you will examine the data and apply the principles of database design that we learned in class in order to implement a good relational schema for it.
-You will then write a Python program to transform the data from its JSON form into SQLite’s load file format, conforming to your relational schema.
-You will create your schema in a SQLite database, load your transformed data, and test it by running some SQL queries over it.
+Designed and implemented a good relational schema for given Ebay data.
+Transformed the data from its JSON form into SQLite’s load file format, conforming to the proposed relational schema.
+Created schema in an SQLite database, loaded transformed data, and tested it by running some SQL queries over it.

 ## Main files: